 To minimize mechanical strain on the Volca headphone jack, it's recommended that you do not use a 1/4" cable plugged into a 3.5 mm adapter.
 Instead, use a 3.5 mm cable and plug it directly into the Volca headphone jack.

 A 3.5 mm stereo (TRS) to dual 1/4" mono (TS) cable is a valid option.
 If used with a stereo Volca, both mono 1/4" plugs should be connected to inputs on a mixer or audio interface.
-If used with mono Volcas, the two 1/4" mono plugs will carry the same signal and you only need to plug in one of the 1/4" plugs; you can leave the other 1/4" mono plug hanging loose (not connected) or you can plug it into a different device (audio interface or an effects pedal).
+For mono Volcas, the two 1/4" mono plugs will carry the same signal and you only need to plug in one of the 1/4" plugs; you can leave the other 1/4" mono plug hanging loose (not connected) or you can plug it into a different device (audio interface or an effects pedal).
+The use of a TRS to dual TS cable with only a single TS cable being plugged into the mixer is especially important to do if you're plugging a Volca into a BAL/UNBAL or UNBAL jack on a mixer.

 A 3.5 mm stereo (TRS) to 1/4" mono (TS) adapter should NOT be used when plugging into an UNBALANCED input.
 However, this type of cable SHOULD be used if you are plugging into a BALANCED input.
 This is because balanced and unbalanced equipment have different electrical paths for the three signals coming out of a Volca (left, right, neutral).
 Be aware that connecting a Volca to a balanced input can sometimes cause problems with sync.
 If sync problems occur, carefully check all cables (audio and sync) to ensure that they are the correct type.